horuslabsio/tokenbound-sdk/README.md

 ### developmentKit
 Houses the Tokenbound SDK, a front-end library for interacting with tokenbound accounts on Starknet.
 The SDK provides an interface for interacting with tokenbound accounts, enabling operations like account creation, transaction execution, token transfers (including ERC-721, ERC-1155, and ERC-20 tokens), and message signing.

-### connectorKit
-Houses the Tokenbound Connectkit.

-The Tokenbound Connectkit enables users connect to existing Starknet dApps with their Tokenbound accounts.

 ## Development
 1. Clone repository